Airline strikes can cause disruption to travel plans, but will they hit you in the pocket too?

 How long the delay has to be before you are compensated depends on the distance of the flight and the locations.
 For shorter flights, it can be as little as two hours delay.

 The airline may give you vouchers to get food and drink at the airport, but if not keep receipts for reasonable expenses (not alcohol and luxury hotels) and try to claim later.

 The longer the delay, the more compensation you can claim, but only if it is something within the airline’s control such as a technical fault with the plane.
 For more information on delayed and cancelled flights visit Citizens Advice.

 Strike action can be called by a number of different parties from airlines to traffic controllers, baggage handlers to airport firefighters.

 They can be called off at the last minute, so stay up to date with the situation as your trip nears.

 Strikes vary in length, but a British Airways pilot strike last autumn lasted for 48 hours.

 What happens when the UK leaves the EU?

-We are still in the transition period, so nothing will change until 31 December 2020.
-After this date, the existing rules on air passenger rights and compensation have been incorporated into UK law so there should not be any significant changes.
+Once the UK leaves the EU, the existing rules on air passenger rights and compensation will be incorporated into UK law so there should not be any significant changes.